unjs/unstorage/docs/2.drivers/netlify.md

 });
 ```

-You can create a deploy-scoped store by settings `deployScoped` option to `true`.
+You can create a deploy-scoped store by setting `deployScoped` option to `true`.
 This will mean that the deploy only has access to its own store.
 The store is managed alongside the deploy, with the same deploy previews, deletes, and rollbacks.
 This is required during builds, which only have access to deploy-scoped stores.

 ```js
 import { createStorage } from "unstorage";